 - 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.6 6 representations were received.
-They were received from local residents and the Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder Prevention of Public Nuisance and upholding the Statement of Licensing Policy (Special Stress Area) - 3.8 An agreement was reached between the applicant, Sussex Police and Environment Protection, details of which can be found at Appendix C. Full details of the representations are attached to Appendix D. A map detailing the location of the premises is attached at Appendix E.
+A summary appears below: - 2 representations were received.
+They were received from Sussex Police and The Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Prevention of Public Nuisance and Protection of Children from Harm - 3.8 Full details of the representations and proposed conditions are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.